cvillere/Prosper_Loan_Viz/Project_Files/README.md

 to 2007 and circles back up to 2014.
 See if you can eliminate the intermittent skip and simply return the animation back to 2007.

+5)Suggestion from someone in slack group to make it so the buttons contain the entire number on the right side.
+That change was made to improve the design.

 Resources -

 Obtaining loan year origination in R: